Minkah Fitzpatrick: 2021 season

-2022
+2022 season

-On June 16, 2022, the Steelers signed Fitzpatrick to a four-year $73.6 million contract extension, including $36 million in guaranteed money.
+On June 15, 2022, the Pittsburgh Steelers signed Fitzpatrick to a four-year, $73.61 million contract that includes $36.00 million guaranteed upon signing and a signing bonus of $17.50 million.
 With an annual salary of $18.4 million, he became the highest paid safety in the NFL at the time, later being surpassed by Derwin James of the Los Angeles Chargers.
+Teryl Austin was promoted to defensive coordination due to the retirement of Keith Butler.
+Fitzpatrick and Terrell Edmunds returned as the starting safety duo under Teryl Austin.